Last updated on August 27th, 2019 at 04:32 pm

 Sometimes, the results are amazing.
-Other times, (and to be honest, often times) the results are disappointing or even embarrassing.
+Other times, (and to be honest, oftentimes) the results are disappointing or even embarrassing.

 But we do it anyway.
 And that’s why we (I’m including you in this “we”, by the way) — that’s why we have what we have.
 Not because we haven’t failed, but because we took action.

-Oh look Mom, I’m normal.
+Oh look–I’m normal.

-- I hiked 6 miles.
+- Hiking 6 miles.

-- I decided to blog about my worries.
+- Writing about my worries.